 Well, that is a touchy subject, as there are different preferences.
-Some people like their bacon fatty, while others prefer a leaner bacon.
-To sake everyone's preference I will do my best to address both.
+Some people like their bacon fatty, while others prefer leaner bacon.
+To make everyone's preference, I will do my best to address both.

 Why are these bacon brands leaner?

-For those who prefer a fattier bacon, the best route for you is either market produced bacon, which is typically the cheapest bacon that is available for a meat market to purchase, or just about any other low end bacon.
-Some bacon brands even have a sister brand that packages the less quality pieces that do not meet their higher end label standards.
+For those who prefer fattier bacon, the best route for you is either market-produced bacon, which is typically the cheapest bacon that is available for a meat market to purchase, or just about any other low-end bacon.
+Some bacon brands even have a sister brand that packages fewer quality pieces that do not meet their higher-end label standards.
 Sunnyland and Gwaltney are good examples of this, being sister companies to Smithfield.

 Cuts of Pork Chops

 Before we jump into the different cuts of pork, I want to lay a ground layer of reference.
 There are The five major cuts of pork are: